Bryl33t/ftp_client/README.md

       will fail.
-The new directory may only be referred to by its "absolute" name; e.g., if the MKD command above were issued while connected to the directory <DFRANKLIN>, the new subdirectory could only be referred to by the name <DFRANKLIN.MYDIR>.
+The new directory may only be referred to by its "absolute" name; e.g., if the MKD command above were issued while connected to the directory &lt;DFRANKLIN&gt;, the new subdirectory could only be referred to by the name &lt;DFRANKLIN.MYDIR&gt;.

       Even on UNIX and Multics, however, the argument given to MKD may not be suitable.
 If it is a "relative" pathname (i.e., a pathname